 Bubble Wrap Indian Corn

-Things needed to make TWO bubble wrap Indian corn cobs:
+Materials Needed to Make TWO bubble wrap Indian corn cobs:

 • empty paper towel tube